Habitat Management Practices for Bobwhite Quail

 The Missouri Department of Conservation (MDC) provides technical advice on quail habitat management to landowners across the state.
 Private Lands Conservationists and Wildlife Management Biologists can provide assistance in habitat evaluations and in making specific management recommendations.
 Information on bobwhite quail ecology and management is available at no cost.
 Contact your regional MDC office or visit their website

-For more information on managing your farm for bobwhite quail, contact a natural resource or wildlife professional with the Missouri Department of Conservation (MDC), USDA Natural Resources Conservation Service (NRCS) or MU Extension.
+For more information on managing your farm for bobwhite quail, contact a natural resource or wildlife professional with the Missouri Department of Conservation (MDC), USDA Natural Resources Conservation Service (NRCS), Missouri Pheasants and Quail Forever, or MU Extension.